RULES & INFORMATION

 WETSUITS: The use of wetsuits during the swim will be allowed if the water temperature on race morning is 78.0 degrees or less.
 If the water temperature exceeds 78.0 degrees but is less than 84.0 degrees, an athlete may wear a wetsuit but will be ineligible for awards and USAT national ranking points.
 A final water temperature measurement will be conducted on Sunday morning at approximately 5:30am to determine whether wetsuits will be allowed.
 View the current water temperature.

 SWIM START: The swim starts at North Shore Beach, approximately 0.4 miles north of the transition area.
 View the map.
 Participants should proceed to North Shore Beach for the start no later than 6:15am.
 Be sure to listen to announcements and start in your assigned wave.
-Failure to wear the official swim cap or starting in a wave other than the one you’ve been assigned will result in your disqualification.
+Failure to wear the official swim cap you’ve been assigned will result in your disqualification.